 New arrivals to Kauai, Chamundi Sabanathan from CA and Jutikadevi Sivaraju from GA ( both in the fore ground) are quick to learn the mala making process.
 Kamala Guhan has mastered the rudraksha bracelets and makes keychains throughout the month.
 Isani Alahan and Oma ( Irene Scott) make malas during the month when the stock runs low in the Mini-Mela.
 All of the devotees are feeling fulfilled working on this karma yoga project.

 Ganesha from Orrisa, India lovingly displays the rudraksha malas.

-No Responses to “Wailua Mission Iraivan Fund Raising Activies”
+2 Responses to “Wailua Mission Iraivan Fund Raising Activies”